holzon/the-seeker/README.md

 - Build debug or release, depending on what you want to do
 - If you succeed to build, you should find plug-ins in the Builds directory

-# Issues
-- Plug-in is reportedly broken in Logic Pro X

 Have fun!
 Direct any questions to labs at himiltungl . com